Azure/azure-rest-api-specs/.github/PULL_REQUEST_TEMPLATE/control_plane_template.md

 # ARM (Control Plane) API Specification Update Pull Request

-> Tip: overwhelmed with all this guidance?
+> Tip: overwhelmed by all this guidance?
 See the `Getting Help` section at the bottom of this PR description.

 ## PR review workflow diagram